 New York Commercial Landlord-Tenant Litigation:

-Attorneys Marc Rapaport and Christopher Travis represent the nation's largest wireless communication providers in landlord-tenant disputes involving cell sites in New York.
+Attorneys Marc Rapaport and Meredith Miller represent the nation’s largest wireless communication providers in landlord-tenant disputes involving cell sites in New York.
 When rooftop cell sites are in jeopardy, we obtain emergency court orders from federal and state courts, including Yellowstone Injunctions.
 We are effective because we have a thorough understanding of the telecommunications industry, plus decades of New York landlord-tenant experience.